HinodeXRT/xrtpy/docs/getting_started.rst

 X-Ray Filter Channel
 *********************

-The XRT controls filter imaging using two sequentially positioned filter wheels.
+The XRT controls filter imaging using two sequentially positioned filter wheels, as shown in the diagram below.
+Each wheel houses a variety of filters crucial for tailoring the telescope’s imaging capabilities.
+By rotating these wheels, scientists can select different filters to study the sun in multiple wavelengths, thereby enhancing the resolution and quality of solar images.
 Refer to Section 3 in the `X-Ray Telescope Instrument Guide` in the `SolarSoft XRT Analysis Guide`_ for more information about the XRT filters.
-The existing filters are structured as so:
+The existing filters are structured as follows:

 #.
 Filter Configuration
     #.
 Filter position